nagasella/esa/README.md

 table.add_query(new q_rotation(table));
 ```

-Then, the query can be executed in a very simple way:
+Then, the query can be called easily:

 ```cpp
 esa::vector<esa::entity, 128> entities = table.query<tags::QRY_ROTATION, 128>();
 ```

-Because of how the cached query was defined, this will return all entities that have a `ANGLE` component (as required by the `select` clause) AND for which the ANGLE is > 180 degrees (as required by the `where` clause).
 This roughly corresponds to an SQL query like:

 ```sql
 select ANGLE from MY_TABLE where ANGLE > 180